Electronics are expensive these days. Money expert Clark Howard wants you to get the lowest price possible on computers, laptops and similar items.

 But there’s something you should know if you’re looking to buy a used or refurbished one.

-Each Chromebook has an Auto Update Expiration (AUE) date, which means that there will come a time when it won’t be able to receive new software updates.
-The good news is that your Chromebook shows you the exact date so you can plan ahead.
+Each Chromebook has an Auto Update Expiration (AUE) date, which means that there will come a time when it won’t be able to receive new software updates from Google.
+The good news is that your Chromebook shows you the exact date so that you can plan ahead.

 In this article, I’ll show you how to tell when your Chromebook is approaching its AUE and what to do about it.